AngosoStefan/MultiTetris/Readme.md

 Manually check it into your shell settings.
 Without this configuration the gotoxy() goes wrong.

-Possibility to modify this configuration by hand
+Possibility to modify this configuration manually

 * DO NOT COMPILE INTO EMBEDDED IDE CONSOLE